What Were Boston Terriers Bred For?

 What Boston Terriers Are Known For Today

 Boston Terriers today are known for their love and affectionate they show their owners.
-This breed is loyal to home and family, making it the perfect family dog.
+This breed is loyal to home and family, making it the perfect family dogOpens in a new tab..
 These dogs are excellent watchdogs, only barking when the time is right.

 While the ancestry of the Boston Terriers may be fighters and killers, the nature of the Boston today is pure love and kindness.